On the upper critical dimension of the KPZ universality class: KPZ and related equations on a fully connected graph: Discussion Conclusions

-It is well established that the upper critical dimension of the Edwards--Wilkinson (EW) equation is $d_u = 2$, i.e., the dimension at which logarithmic corrections to scaling appear both in the surface roughness and in the aging properties.
+It is well established that the upper critical dimension of the EW equation is $d_u = 2$, i.e., the dimension at which logarithmic corrections to scaling appear both in the surface roughness and in the aging properties.
 For dimensions above this value, interfaces become asymptotically flat.
 It is also well known that a fully connected graph constitutes a standard representation of an effectively infinite-dimensional system.
 Therefore, the result we obtain for the EW case is consistent with these general expectations.

-The result found for the Kardar--Parisi--Zhang (KPZ) equation is more interesting and considerably more subtle to interpret.
+The result found for the KPZ equation is more interesting and considerably more subtle to interpret.
 We do not observe any type of logarithmic correction in any of the measured observables ---either because such corrections are genuinely absent or because they are too small to be detected within our numerical accuracy.
 However, this result does not allow us to conclude unambiguously on a finite or infinite value for the upper critical dimension of the KPZ universality class.\footnote{ A paradigmatic example of a system with an infinite upper critical dimension is Anderson localization \cite{AndersonRevModPhys} which, incidentally, has been recently related with the KPZ universality class \cite{Mu2024}.
-Another model for which a finite (if existing) upper critical dimension remains unknown is diffusion-limited aggregation (DLA) \cite{WittenSander1983,Halsey2000}.}
+Another model for which a finite (if existing) upper critical dimension remains unknown is diffusion-limited aggregation (DLA) \cite{WittenSander1983,Halsey2000}; similarly, recent studies of higher-dimensional local-load-sharing (LLS) fiber-bundle models indicate that the approach to the equal-load-sharing/mean-field limit is only asymptotic, implying an infinite upper critical dimension for LLS fracture models \cite{Sinha2015,Danku2018}.}